 Awning and annex lighting

-Strip and smaller round / dome style hanging lights are very efficient ways to provide general ambient and task lighting to the campsite and can be powered via:
+LED strip lighting and smaller round / dome style hanging lights are very efficient ways to provide general ambient and task lighting to the campsite and can be powered via:

 1. An inbuilt USB chargeable battery – cables are not required to power the light